10 Easy Ways To Boost Your Immune System During The COVID-19 Pandemic

-Taking baths is a luxury indulgence, but you will be pleased to learn that it comes with a number of health benefits, too, including improving your immune system.
+Taking baths is an enjoyable indulgence, but it may be a pleasant surprise to learn that bathing brings a number of health benefits, too, including improving your immune system.
 Baths, particularly warm baths or steam baths, relax the body, stimulate blood flow, and fight inflammation.

 Drawing a bath is also beneficial when you have a bad case of the cold or flu.
 Steam helps blood flow in the face which alleviates symptoms including nasal congestion, sore throat, and a bad cough.

-Fork & Melon Fine Cleansing Wash is the perfect luxurious, non-toxic bubble bath when you want to boost your health with a warm bath of long-lasting bubbles.
+Fork & Melon makes the perfect luxurious, non-toxic bubble bath when you want to boost your health with a warm bath of long-lasting bubbles.
 Learn more about the health benefits of a bubble bath here.